 To qualify for a voucher, you must have very low-income for your area.
 If you get a voucher, you can rent a home from a private landlord and part of the rent will be paid by your local housing authority.
 You must pay at least 30% of your monthly income as rent.
 Most voucher households pay more.
 The housing authority pays the remainder of the rent up to a fixed “fair market” value for your area.

 After you are approved for a voucher, you have 60 days to find a home to rent.
 That time can be extended.
 The home must meet the local housing authority’s requirements for health and safety.

 When you rent a home with HUD assistance, you have the same rights and responsibilities as other tenants.
-See the article on Tenant Rights and Responsibilities for important details about renting a home.
+To learn more, read Tenant Rights and Responsibilities and Rights of Tenants With Disabilities.

 If you begin making more than the income limit for your housing, you will probably not be eligible to renew your lease or voucher.

 While you live in subsidized housing, your landlord can’t evict you or refuse to renew your lease without good cause.
 This means you can’t lose your home as long as you’re meeting the terms of your lease.
 If you commit a serious lease violation or many lesser violations, you could be evicted for good cause.

 There is an exception for the voucher program.
 If you have a voucher, your landlord does not have to renew the lease when it ends.

 If your landlord refuses to continue your lease for good cause, your landlord can issue a termination of tenancy notice.
 The notice must clearly state the reasons for a proposed termination.

 Some examples of good cause for eviction or non-renewal are: